2006 Denver Broncos season: Week 15: at Arizona Cardinals

 Broncos' fans were given several reasons to hope for the future during this road win against the similarly rookie quarterback-led Cardinals.
 Denver scored first on a Javon Walker 54-yard pass from Jay Cutler in the 3rd minute of the first quarter.
 They scored again in the 6th minute of the first quarter on a 30-yard field goal compliments of Jason Elam.
 Elam tacked on another 3 in the second minute of the second quarter from 22 yards.
 The Cardinals got on the board in the 6th minute of the second quarter with a field goal from Neil Rackers.
 They scored again in the 7th minute on a fumble return for a touchdown by Antonio Smith for 4 yards after Tatum Bell lost the ball.
 Elam struck again from 30 yards in the 14th minute of the 2nd quarter.
 Denver went on to score 3 more TDs.
 One in the third on a 10-yard pass to Rod Smith and two more in the fourth both on 1-yard carries from Mike Bell.
 Arizona scored on an FG in the third from 38 yards compliments of Rackers and then on a touchdown in the fourth on a four-yard carry by Edgerrin James.
 The Broncos improved to 8–6 while the Cardinals fell to 4–10.

-Playoff Implications: Jay Cutler replacing Jake Plummer for his third regular-season start had an impressive game with 21 completions on 31 attempts for 261 yards total.
+Playoff Implications: Jay Cutler replacing Jake Plummer for his third regular-season start had a game with 21 completions on 31 attempts for 261 yards total.
 He had two TD passes and 1 interception.
 The run game while not impressive by Broncos' standards (106 yards team total with Mike Bell leading Tatum Bell (28 yards), with 61 yards on 16 carries) did provide enough of a threat to allow Cutler opportunities to make plays.
 After the Broncos' relatively stagnant last four games any semblance of an offensive rhythm is encouraging.
 The win in Arizona kept the Broncos' playoff hopes alive and set up an exciting must-win situation against the Cincinnati Bengals in week 16.
-The Broncos can clinch a wild card playoff berth with a win against the Bengals and a loss by the KC Chiefs along with a loss by either the NY Jets or the Jacksonville Jaguars.
+The Broncos can clinch a wild card playoff berth with a win against the Bengals and a loss by the Kansas City Chiefs along with a loss by either the New York Jets or the Jacksonville Jaguars.